 Research Systems and Support

-Research Systems and Support offers training and support to the research administration community; provides research administration data reporting services; and develops and maintains online systems and tools required for all phases of research administration and compliance.
+Research Systems and Support offers education and support to PIs and the research administration community; provides research administration data reporting services; and develops and maintains online systems and tools required for all phases of research administration and compliance.
 Email ra-help@mit.edu with your questions.

-Research Security, Integrity, and Compliance ensures that PIs comply with federal and Institute policies on foreign engagement, export controls, conflicts of interest, research integrity and research security, including cybersecurity.
+Research Compliance supports PIs' compliance with federal and Institute policies on foreign engagement, export controls, conflicts of interest, research integrity and research security, including cybersecurity.
+Contact research-compliance-help@mit.edu with questions.

 Office of Strategic Alliances, Transactions & Translation

-The Office of Strategic Alliances, Transactions & Translation (OSATT) offers high-impact support for engagement with industry and other non-federal sponsors to develop and launch strategic research collaborations and other sponsored programs at MIT.
-Through its Hermes Team, OSATT also handles research-related agreements such as data use agreements (DUAs), nondisclosure agreements (NDAs), and material transfer agreements (MTAs).
+The Office of Strategic Alliances, Transactions & Translation (OSATT) provides high-impact support for engagement with industry and other non-federal sponsors to develop and launch strategic research collaborations and other sponsored programs at MIT.
+Through its Hermes Team, OSATT also supports research-related agreements such as nondisclosure agreements (NDAs), data use agreements (DUAs), and material transfer agreements (MTAs).

 Corporate Relations